tomcl/HowToUseGitTJWC/README.md

 **local repo** ---origin (clone)---> **your github repo** ---origin (fork)---> **open source github repo**

-The recommended way to do this is by first **Forking** the open source repo, creating a new branch as your own Github repo.
+The recommended way to do this is by first **Forking** the open source repo, to your Github account.

 * Navigate to the open source github home page.
 Click the top righthand **Fork** button and create your own github fork of the project.